cdppirap/orchestra/README.md

 ### Dependencies
 Make sure you have `git` installed as well as python with the `venv` module installed.
 Then create directory to hold `orchestra`'s source code.

+Follow instructions at [https://docs.docker.com/engine/install] to install the docker engine.

 ```
 mkdir orchestra
 cd orchestra